INDO2404 Indonesian 4

 - Students are able to (1) have a general understanding of common cultural aspects of Indonesian life and provide information and express opinions in spoken Indonesian—students achieve 'social proficiency' (Level 2+) as defined by the International Second Language Proficiency Ratings; (2) engage in simple discussions about some aspects of social life in Indonesia and Australia; (3) demonstrate comprehension of formal and informal speech in Indonesian; and (4) translate academic Indonesian texts on Indonesian society and culture into English using a dictionary and provide information and express opinions in written Indonesian (e.g. essays).

-- Typically this unit is assessed in the following ways: (1) continuous assessment—attendance and participation; weekly listening exercises and tests; (2) major assignments—modern political history or culture assignment and presentation; and (3) examinations—an oral examination and a two-hour final examination.
+- Indicative assessments in this unit are as follows: (1) continuous assessment—attendance and participation; weekly listening exercises and tests; (2) major assignments—modern political history or culture assignment and presentation; and (3) examinations—an oral examination and a two-hour final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.